 Palliative care focuses on comfort care while patients continue to receive curative treatment.
 Palliative care providers work with the patient to determine the ideal balance between treatment of the illness and managing symptoms.

 Talk with your physician to determine if these are good options for you or your loved one.
-If you need help connecting to a doctor, call 1-844-GHS-DOCS (447-3627) or click here.
+If you need help connecting to a doctor, call 1-844-Prisma Health-DOCS (447-3627) or click here.

 As you enjoy the cooler days of fall, take time to talk with your loved one about how you want to spend your own last days.

-Eunice Lehmacher, a licensed independent social worker, is the bereavement coordinator at GHS Hospice of the Foothills in Seneca.This blog originally ran as a column in The Journal newspaper.
+Eunice Lehmacher, a licensed independent social worker, is the bereavement coordinator at Prisma Health Hospice of the Foothills in Seneca.This blog originally ran as a column in The Journal newspaper.
 For additional information about the program, visit ghs.org/healthcareservices/hospice-of-the-foothills/